LATEST NEWS

 Mara lions filmed at night

-Sara Blackburn of the Mara Predator Project has been spending time with cameraman Martin Dohm, who has worked on ‘Mara Nights’ and ‘Big Cat Diary’, to investigate lion behaviour at night.
+Sara Blackburn of the Mara Predator Project has been spending time with cameraman Martin Dohrn, who has worked on ‘Mara Nights’ and ‘Big Cat Diary’, to investigate lion behaviour at night.
 Using state of the art thermal imaging cameras and a starlight camera Sara has been able to see lion behaviour at night, revealing a world totally different to the one we are used to seeing during daylight hours.

 To find out more visit the Mara Predator Project blog